shanebarringer/talk-docker-for-js-devs/Docker-for-JS-devs.md

 },
 ```

 I'm of the opinion that npm scripts are a great way to automate repetitive tasks for your project.
 Here, you will see two scripts related to database setup, `db:migrate` and `db:seed`.
 Both of these scripts make use of the [knex.js](https://knexjs.org/) library.
-Knex is a SQL query builder for Node.js. _note: it is note a full-featured ORM_.
+Knex is a SQL query builder for Node.js. _note: it is not a full-featured ORM_.